gc-js/CreoPep/README.md

 ## :rocket: Get Started

-You can download the trained models [here](https://zenodo.org/records/15192592).
+You can download the trained models [here](https://zenodo.org/records/15192592) and save them to `creopep/models`.

 #### :one: Label_Prediction